Seiris21/ucb2022.snowcast/index.md

 ## Web Deliverable requirements
 Requirements from Week 1 PPT:

+The final web deliverable is a chance to showcase your project, not just for peers and instructors but also for a broader audience.
+Think of it as a portfolio.

 At minimum, the web deliverable should:
 - describe the problem
 - model results